Bronte Beach & Clovelly

 Bronte and Clovelly are hidden treasures.
 Nestled between famous Bondi and Coogee beaches in Sydney’s east, they’re often overlooked by these little gems have a lot to offer.
 The sandy havens are beautiful, with seaside parks for picnics, ocean pools for protected swimming and a crystal-clear aquatic reserve for snorkelling and diving.

 A lovely green park with barbecue facilities and picnic tables makes this a great spot to spend the day if you don’t want to bake out on the sand.
-The beach itself is small but known for a strong swell, so for something calmer go to the southern headland you’ll find Bronte Baths, an ocean pool constructed in 1887.
+The beach itself is small but known for a strong swell, making it popular with surfers.
+If you'd prefer something calmer go to the southern headland you’ll find Bronte Baths, an ocean pool constructed in 1887.

 This is a sheltered bay with an ocean pool cut into the rocks on the southern headland.
-Concrete platforms and promenades on either side of the bay give it a European feel, with many choosing to lay their towels on the warmth of the concrete instead of the messiness of the sand.
+Concrete platforms and promenades on either side of the bay give it a European feel, with many choosing to lay their towels on the warmth of the concrete rather than risk getting sand in their swimmers.

 Things to do